tinko26/ao/docs/api/demos/ao_mikroe_2800/ao_button.h.md

         AO_BUTTONS_1
 };
 ```

-This type represents buttons.
-It is used as a bitmask and defines the following symbols.

 | `AO_BUTTONS_NONE` | `00` | Represents no buttons. |
 | `AO_BUTTONS_0`    | `01` | Represents button 0 at pin C3. |